When her daughter passed away nearly a decade ago, Rebecca Richardson became the primary caretaker for her three young grandchildren.

 “They provide,” Richardson said.
 “They help out those in need so they can focus on other problems.
 People have many worries, and Campus Kitchen takes one of those off our minds.”

-The program, established in 2012 by the Office of Service-Learning, serves more than 800 individuals.
+The program, established in 2012 by the Office of Service-Learning, has expanded in both the amount of deliveries clients receive, and the overall number of clients.
+At its start, CKUGA served 281 individuals.
+Now, more than 800 people receive help from CKUGA.
 With the help of students across UGA in service-learning courses, CKUGA has doubled deliveries: clients receive a grocery bag of food and a family-size meal once a week, rather than every two weeks.

 “The issue of hunger among seniors is not going away,” said Shannon Wilder, director of the Office of Service-Learning.
 “Seniors are a silent majority facing great needs.
 This is how UGA can address those needs and fill in the gaps.”